geopython/pywps/docs/install.rst

 	$ git clone https://github.com/jachym/pywps-4-demo.git

 It may be run right away through the *demo.py* script.
-First time users should start by studying the demo service structure and then code their own processes.
+First time users should start by studying the demo project structure and then code their own processes.

 Full more details please consult the `process`_ section.